janklab/janklab-gh-pages/docs/index.md

 Everything in Janklab is in either the experimental or beta stage of development.
 Use caution!

 Support for Janklab is free, and is on an as-available/best-effort/if-I-feel-like-it basis.
+You might also try dropping by [the Matlab Discord](https://discord.gg/bBMbNCT), where I and several other Matlab experts hang out; it's a great place to get Matlab help.

 Lots of Janklab is built on other open source projects, and a lot of it takes the form of Matlab binding layers for FLOSS libraries in other languages.
 Thanks to all the other FLOSS developers out there!